-As people begin the process of researching a potential solar PV system, one of the first questions they ask is “Is my roof even suitable for solar?”
+As people begin the process of researching a potential solar PV system, one of the first questions they ask is “Is my roof even suitable for solar panels?”

 Here are a few key considerations that can help you to answer that question.

-Evaluating Your Roof, Asking the Right Installation Questions
+Evaluating Your Roof, Asking the Right Questions Before Installing Solar

 1. Which way does your roof face?

 Solar PV panels are most effective on a broad, south facing roof (at least in the northern hemisphere).
 Ideally, they should face true south, which is a slightly different direction from the magnetic south you would find with a compass.
-An easy way to find out about your property is to look it up on Google Maps.
+An easy way to find out if your roof, and thus your property, is good for solar is to look it up on Google Maps.
 If you show the grid, it will tell you which direction true south is.
 If you aren’t able to orient your panels to true south, southeast and southwest facing panels will also work and using a rack will help you to get the best orientation.
 If you aren’t able to manage a southern exposure on your roof, east and west exposures are still possible depending on shading.
 Even when solar panels aren’t facing directly south, they can still produce significant amounts of electricity, even in locations that don’t receive abundant sunlight.
 Also, if your roof orientation isn’t the best, you still have the option of mounting your panels on the ground or on another building like a shed or garage.

 2. How much shade is there on your roof?